relliky/Tais_Home_Assistant_Config/README.md

 - Lighting/Curtain/TV off at midnight
 - Lighting temperature/color, speakers volume, TVs startup volume/brightness change throughout the day adaptively
 - Sonos speakers grouping/ungrouping based on motion sensor to achieve music/TV audio following people
-- Light/Curtain/TV/Scene on-off using wireless buttons
+- Room scenes can be activated using wireless buttons through a circular order
 - All Alexa devices will be alarmed and TV will show the front-door live feed if the doorbell is pressed
+- Washing machine notification pushed to phone when washing cycle completes

 GUI to control:
 - Apple Home app used by MacBook/iPhone/iPad